 First generation transdermal patches: - They are the first set of episodes and are widely used in clinics.

-First-generation transdermal delivery systems 19, 78 the first generation is mainly the TDDS patches that are currently in clinical use.
-Skin's outermost layer called SC (10 to 20 μ m) poses as the primary barrier to the first-generation approach.
+The design of the transdermal patch contains a drug in a waterproof closure with a non-abrasive and adhesive support, which affects the skin .However, due to certain limitations, not all drugs with the appropriate properties can be delivered.
 The first generation of transdermal patches is mainly limited to the stratum cornea.
-Therefore, the drug should be low in molecular weight, lipophilic, and effective in low doses [4].
+Therefore, the drug should be low in molecular weight, lipophilic, and effective in low doses.

 Second generation transdermal patches: - The development of patches increases skin penetration, reduces deep tissue damage, and provides better transport to the skin.
+Certain modifications such as chemical enhancements, non-cavitations ultrasound, and iontophoresis have disrupted the balance in the process of increasing delivery and protecting deep tissue at a deeper level.